A-Z Important Information

 Treat res like your home.
 Don't climb in and out of windows – the doors are much easier to use.
 If you leave your doors ajar or tamper with your locks you may end up having expensive things damaged or stolen.
 If you don't make a mess, then you and your friends won't have to clean it up.

 Note: Where damage has occurred in a unit, and no individual takes responsibility, the cost of repairs will be charged across each resident in that unit.

 Residents are expected to wash, dry and put away all dishes straight after use.
 House Attendants and operations staff members are not responsible for washing dishes and may remove dirty dishes that are deemed to be a health and safety hazard and dispose of them.
 If everyone does their bit, then everyone is happy.
-If students are lagging behind, see your RA and we can do something about it!
 Remember, some students may have never done dishes before in their life, and making the adjustment can be tough, so a gentle reminder to do the dishes should be all that is required.
 If you use them, you clean them!
 Each resident is provided with a tea towel at the beginning of their stay.

 Drugs/illegal substances are not to be used anywhere on University premises.
 If anyone is caught using these or having these in their possession the matter will be referred to Victoria Police.
 In addition, disciplinary action will also be taken by Fedliving and this typically results in immediate eviction.
 If you suspect drug use on residence, please contact Residential Communities staff immediately.